 _sketchesin your repository.

-- A video presentation of your work in progress, hosted on YouTube, Vimeo, or another similar service and posted to Basecamp.
-Your Basecamp post should include the URL to your GitHub repository, and representative sketches that you made in designing your interface.
-Include in the text of your post one or two specific things you would like feedback or help on from the instructor and other students in the class (due no later than February 1, 11:59pm).
+- A video presentation of your work in progress.
+Host the video on YouTube, Vimeo, or another similar service and post the link to Basecamp.
+Your Basecamp post should also include the URL to your GitHub repository and representative sketches that you made in designing your interface.
+Include in the text of your post one or two specific things you would like feedback or help on from the instructor and other students in the class (due no later than February 10, 11:59pm).

 - A 4-5 sentence self-critique memo of your project and your progress in class to this point